-Navigation is vital to the economy of the Region.
+Navigation is vital to the economy of the North Coast Region.
 There are fishing ports at Crescent City, Eureka, Fort Bragg, and Bodega Bay.
 The principal commercial harbor between San Francisco and Coos Bay, Oregon, is the Port of Eureka located at Humboldt Bay.

-The hydroelectric power generation projects in the Region are the Klamath River Project, located at Iron Gate Reservoir and Copco Lake on the Klamath River; Trinity Dam, located at Trinity Lake (formerly Clair Engle Lake); Matthews Dam located at Ruth Lake on the Mad River; the Potter Valley Project located at Van Arsdale Reservoir on the Eel River; Coyote Dam located at Lake Mendocino on the East Fork of the Russian River; and Warm Springs Dam on Dry Creek, a tributary to the Russian River.
+Hydroelectric power generation in the North Coast Region occurs at Trinity Dam, located at Trinity Lake (formerly Clair Engle Lake); Matthews Dam located at Ruth Lake on the Mad River; the Potter Valley Project located at Van Arsdale Reservoir on the Eel River; Coyote Dam located at Lake Mendocino on the East Fork of the Russian River; and Warm Springs Dam on Dry Creek, a tributary to the Russian River.

 2.4 Designation of the RARE Beneficial Use

-The Rare, Threatened, or Endangered Species (RARE) beneficial use designation was based, in part, on the information contained within the California Department of Fish and Game’s Natural Diversity Data Base (CNDDB).
+The Rare, Threatened, or Endangered Species (RARE) beneficial use designation was based, in part, on the information contained within the California Department of Fish and Wildlife’s California Natural Diversity Data Base (CNDDB).
 The CNDDB tracks the location and condition of Federal and State listed rare, threatened, endangered, and sensitive plants, animals and natural communities.
 The CNDDB is the most complete single source of information on California’s rare, endangered, threatened and sensitive species, and natural communities.
 However, the absence of a special animal, plant, or natural community from the CNDDB report does not necessarily mean that they are absent from the area in question, only that no occurrence data was entered in the CNDDB inventory as of January 2001.
-Supplemental information was collected by interviewing biologists with the California Department of Fish and Game and the U.S. Forest Service regarding the presence of rare, threatened and endangered species.
+Supplemental information was collected by interviewing biologists with the California Department of Fish and Wildlife and the U.S. Forest Service regarding the presence of rare, threatened and endangered species.

 The RARE designation is added based on substantial evidence that the waterbody supports threatened or endangered species.
 By definition, waterbodies with a RARE designation support habitats necessary, at least in part, for the survival and successful maintenance of plant or animal species established under state or federal law as rare, threatened or endangered.
-The Regional Water Board can provide specific information about the sighting(s) used to designate the RARE beneficial use.
+The North Coast Water Board can provide specific information about the sighting(s) used to designate the RARE beneficial use.
 However, it is the responsibility of the lead agency or project sponsor to provide adequate information as to whether a proposed project will affect fish and wildlife (including plants) and their habitats.

 The RARE beneficial use is generally, but not always, present throughout the entire reach of a particular waterbody.
 In addition, the RARE beneficial use may not be present throughout the year.
 The RARE designation is placed on bodies of water where the protection of a threatened or endangered species depends on the water either directly, or to support its habitat.
 The purpose of the RARE designation for a particular hydrologic subarea or waterbody is to highlight the existence of the threatened or endangered species.
 This will ensure that, absent extraordinary circumstances, RARE species are not placed in jeopardy by the quality of the discharges to those waterbodies.

 Recognition that a waterbody is used by threatened or endangered species (RARE) does not necessarily mean that any particular suite of water quality objectives will be applied to the water body.
-In the absence of RARE species, the Regional Water Board would rely on the aquatic habitat uses.
+In the absence of RARE species, the North Coast Water Board would rely on the aquatic habitat uses.
 These include Cold Freshwater Habitat (COLD), Warm Freshwater Habitat (WARM), Estuarine Habitat (EST), Marine Habitat (MAR), Migration of Aquatic Organisms (MIGR), Spawning, Reproduction, and/or Early Development (SPWN), and Wildlife Habitat (WILD).

 2.5 Beneficial Uses for Specific Waterbodies